Updated: November 27, 2024

 Residential properties

-When it comes to residential properties, you’ll find everything from modern apartments to luxurious waterfront properties.
+When it comes to residential properties, you’ll find everything from modern Lisbon apartments to luxurious waterfront properties.
 Some of the most common are listed below.

 Apartments

 If you’re looking for a modern apartment with a pool and riverside views or a smaller property in an up-and-coming area, you’ll find several options to consider.
+Lisbon Apartments are usually more affordable than the other property types due to their smaller size and are a good option for digital nomads and young professionals to enter the Lisbon property market.

 Villas